Soundness Sarah Gallagher Soundness Sarah Gallagher

 Leadership is based on a level of consistency and knowledge, as well as comfort that you can.
 If you give the impression you cannot, your horse will look for someone who can - and will take it upon itself to see if it should be the leader instead.
 It’s instinctive - it is what would happen in a herd.

 You can be a strong leader without beating your horse into submission (or scaring it with objects), and you don’t have to turn into a horse to do it either!
-The Foundations Of Equine Development: Training Trainability provides you with the tools you need to become a human alpha and understand the challenges that face it.
+The Holistic Horse Handling Program provides you with the tools you need to become a human alpha and understand the challenges that face it.

 3. You keep giving your horse mixed signals